jorik41/swissinno_BLE/README.md

 ## Configuration

 1. In Home Assistant go to **Settings → Devices & services**.
+2. If a supported trap is nearby, Home Assistant will offer to set it up automatically.
-2. Click **Add Integration** and search for "Swissinno BLE (Unofficial)".
-3. Enter the name and MAC address of your trap.
+3. To add a trap manually, click **Add Integration**, search for "Swissinno BLE (Unofficial)" and enter the name and MAC address.

-## BLE details
+## Battery

-- The first byte of the Swissinno manufacturer data is `0x00` when the trap is not triggered and `0x01` when triggered.
-- Resetting the trap is done by writing `0x00` to characteristic `02ecc6cd-2b43-4db5-96e6-ede92cf8778d` (`0x01` indicates a triggered state).
-- The trap name can be read and written via characteristic `02ecc6cd-2b43-4db5-96e6-ede92cf8778b`.
-- Manufacturer data also contains the trap's battery voltage.
-Examples:
-  - `0x0201060303D6FC0DFFBB0B001AAC12030001B80100` → 2.6 V
-  - `0x0201060303D6FC0DFFBB0B001DAC12030001CA0100` → 2.85 V
-  - `0x0201060303D6FC0DFFBB0B001FAC12030001DA0100` → 3.08 V
-  - Bytes 7–8 (zero-indexed) of the manufacturer data form a little-endian value used to calculate the battery voltage via `(raw - 253) / 72`.
-The integration exposes **Battery Voltage** and **Battery** sensors which show the voltage and an approximate percentage (2.0 V empty, 3.2 V full).
+The traps include a built-in rechargeable battery.
+The integration exposes sensors for both battery voltage and an estimated charge percentage so you can easily see when it's time to recharge.

 ## Notes